 - Column and Row size

-So today, in this post, you will learn about this amazing option which can help you to save your ton of time in coming days.
+In this post, you will learn about this amazing option which can help you to save your ton of time in coming days.

 Where to Find AUTO FORMAT Option?